DanielHoj/me3cs/README.md

 5. [License](#License)

 ## What is it? <a name="What_is_it"></a>
 *me3cs* is a framework for doing chemometrical data analysis in python.
-The main focus is to provide a pipeline which can enhance the workflow when working with spectroscopical data.
+The main focus is to provide a pipeline, which can enhance the workflow when dealing with spectroscopical data.

 ## Why use it? <a name="why_use_it"></a>